-A French speaking association with a long standing experience and fun activities, Décalage offers a great program of wheelchair accessible guided tours to museums and wheelchair dancing too!
+A French speaking association with a long standing experience and fun activities, Décalage offers a great program of wheelchair accessible guided tours in Belgium and abroad and wheelchair dancing too!
 Check out their program to see if there is anything for you and meet some very cool locals.

 If you can follow a guided tour in French, then maybe you can do a cool group visit, just like a local, and make some Bruxellois friends.
 The ABP (Belgian Association of the Paralyzed) organizes once a month a visit to a museum with a guided tour.
 If you want, they also offer transport!